irmen/Pyro4/docs/source/alternative.rst

 *********************************************

 Pyro is written in 100% pure Python which -theoretically- enables it to be used with any compatible Python implementation.
 There are a few gotchas however.
+If possible please use the most recent version available of your Python implementation.

 .. note::
-   If possible please use the most recent version available of the Python implementation.
+    You may have to install the `serpent <https://pypi.python.org/pypi/serpent>`_ serialization library manually (this is a dependency).
+    Check that you can ``import serpent`` to make sure it is installed.

 Jython